Reconfiguration of Connected Graph Partitions: Connectedness

-\textbf{Analysis of Algorithm~2.} Note that maximal elbows are pairwise disjoint, and every block intersects at most one maximal elbow (by the definition of $\down(w)$).
-Phase 1 (lines 2-3) is a for-loop over all non-root blocks.
-In the course of Phase~1, we maintain the invariant that if $w$ has been processed, then $\down(w)$ is not an elbow.
-When the for-loop reaches a block $w$ where $\down(w)$ is a maximal elbow, $\down(w)$ is contracted to a cut vertex $c$, and produces $\down(w)=\{c\}$, which is not an elbow.
-We also show that the contraction does not create any new elbow.
-Indeed, when a switch contracts $\down(w)$ out of a cut vertex $c'$, then $c'$ is a descendant of $c$, and some district $V_j$ in a child $w'$ of $c'$ expands into $c'$.
-At this time, $c'$ becomes the highest vertex of $V_j$, and so $\down(w')$ contains $\leaf(V_j)$ if $V_j$ is a leaf district (hence $\down(w')$ cannot be an elbow).
-We have shown that Phase~1 successively eliminates all elbows and does not create any new elbow.
-Since the maximal elbows are pairwise disjoint, the sum of their cardinalities is at most $n$, and they can be contracted with $O(n)$ switch operations.
-In Phases~2-3, we maintain the invariant (I1): There is no elbow in any leaf district.
+Phase~1 (lines 2-3) iterates over all nonroot blocks.
+In the course of Phase~1, we maintain the invariant that if $W$ has been processed, then $\down(W)$ is not an elbow.
+When the for-loop reaches a block $W$ where $\down(W)$ is an elbow, then it is a maximal elbow due to the DFS traversal of $T$, and $\down(W)$ is \contracted\ to a cut vertex $c$, and produces $\down(W)=\{c\}$, which is not an elbow.
+We also show that this does not create any new elbows.
+Indeed, if a switch \contract s $\down(W)$ out of a cut vertex $c'$, then $c'$ is a descendant of $c$, and some district $V_j$ that intersects a child block $W'$ of $c'$ expands into $c'$.
+At this time, $c'$ becomes the highest vertex of $V_j$, and so $\down(W')$ contains $\leaf(V_j)$ if $V_j$ is a leaf district (hence $\down(W')$ cannot be an elbow).
+Thus, we conclude that Phase~1 successively eliminates all elbows and does not create any new elbow.
+Since the maximal elbows are pairwise disjoint, the sum of their cardinalities is at most $n$, and they can be \contracted\ with $O(n)$ switches.
+In Phases~2-3, we maintain invariant (I1): There are no elbows in the district map.

-Phase~2 (lines 4-8) is a for-loop over all non-leaf blocks.
-In the course of Phase~2, we maintain the invariant that if $w$ has been processed, then $w$ is disjoint from leaf districts.
-When the for-loop reaches a block $w$ that intersects a leaf district $V_i$, then $V_i$ has no elbows by invariant (I1), and the ancestors of $w$ are disjoint from $V_i$.
-Consequently $V_i\cap w$ is contractible to the child of $w$ that leads to the leaf block $\leaf(V_i)$.
-For each leaf district $V_i$, Phase~2 uses $O(n)$ switches to contract $V_i$, and $O(kn)$ switches overall.
-In Phase~3, we maintain the invariant (I2): If a leaf district intersects a block, then such block is of type~\ref{type:leaf}.
+Phase~2 (lines 4-8) is a for-loop over all nonleaf blocks.
+In the course of Phase~2, we maintain the invariant that if $W$ has been processed, then $W$ is disjoint from leaf districts.
+When the for-loop reaches a block $W$ that intersects a leaf district $V_i$, then $V_i$ has no elbows by invariant (I1), and the ancestors of $W$ are disjoint from $V_i$ (because we visit blocks in DFS order).
+Consequently $V_i\cap W$ is \contractible\ to the child of $W$ that leads to the leaf block $\leaf(V_i)$.
+For each leaf district $V_i$, Phase~2 uses $O(n)$ switches to \contract\ $V_i$, and $O(kn)$ switches overall.
+No elbows are created since leaf districts are never expanded to a block they do not already intersect (with the possible exception of the parent cut vertex of a block).
+In Phase~3, we maintain invariant (I2): If a leaf district intersects a block, then such block is of type~\ref{type:leaf}.